 As much as we're regular users and fans of both gaming platforms, we are the consumers, and it's only natural to support every effort in consumer protection.
 We've made it no mystery that we're huge supporters of GabeN and his knights but laws are laws.

 Now if only someone could extend the same mindfulness to Star Citizen's refund policy, which CIG somehow managed to implement retroactively, despite its text being clear that this will not be the case.
-Unfortunately, US judges clearly sided with CIG, at the expense of consumers .
+Unfortunately, US judges clearly sided with CIG, at the .